 1

-Official government websites (i.e.: the url ends in “.gov”) are owned and funded by the U.S. government.
+Official government websites (i.e. the url ends in “.gov”) are run by the U.S. government.
 The content on government websites is subject to influence by leadership, administrations, policies, or other players.
 When performing research, it is always valuable to consider biases and use a variety of sources to evaluate issues, reach conclusions, and develop your opinions.
 My presentation of government information is not an endorsement of a particular policy, agency, or administration, but rather an effort to connect you with resources and provide strategies to use them effectively.

 Posts by The Civic Librarian are not in any way approved, endorsed, sponsored, authorized by, or associated with any U.S. government agencies or organizations.